VinCam01/ML_Project_775831/README.md

 </p>

 The confusion matrix shows that the model has a good ability to distinguish between the most common classes.
 The cells on the main diagonal represent the correct predictions.
 We note that the cells with the darkest shades of blue are on the diagonal, indicating that the model has good accuracy for these classes, especially for class 374.0 and class 324.0.
+Specifica tutte le variabili più particolari e il perchè dei risultati

+### **4.6 Artificial Neural Network Results**
+Lastly, we have introduced an ANN model to learn from data and make predictions or decisions accurately and efficiently.
+For this particular model, we have added a third parameter, the mean loss, to evaluate its performance during training.
+The mean loss provides insight regarding how the model is minimizing errors between its predictions and the actual values in the training data.

+- **Mean Accuracy for 5 folds**: 95.34%
+- **F1 Score**: 0.9511
+- **Mean loss is**: 0.1479

+The mean loss provides insight regarding how the model is minimizing errors between its predictions and the actual values in the training data.
+By monitoring and optimizing this, we aim to improve the model's ability.

 ## 5 - Conclusions

+- In conclusion, we cleaned our dataset handling NaN values,

+- While we are generally pleased with the performance of our model, we acknowledge its limitation in predicting exemption codes categorized under the class 'OTHER'.
+We recognize that this issue could potentially be addressed by utilizing a more balanced dataset.
+By ensuring that the dataset includes a sufficient representation of instances from each exemption code category, including those within the "Others" class, we can provide the model with a more comprehensive understanding of the underlying patterns and relationships.
+This approach may enable the model to better capture the nuances associated with predicting exemption codes across all classes, thereby enhancing its overall predictive accuracy and effectiveness.

 - Overall, we are pleased with the performance of our model.
 Our satisfaction stems from its consistent adherence to our established quality benchmarks and its ongoing improvement towards achieving optimal predictive capabilities.
 This reliability instills confidence in the model's ability to make accurate predictions, contributing to our overall confidence in its effectiveness for the task at hand.

-- While we are generally pleased with the performance of our model, we acknowledge its limitation in predicting exemption codes categorized under the class "Others".
-We recognize that this issue could potentially be addressed by utilizing a more balanced dataset.
-By ensuring that the dataset includes a sufficient representation of instances from each exemption code category, including those within the "Others" class, we can provide the model with a more comprehensive understanding of the underlying patterns and relationships.

-- This approach may enable the model to better capture the nuances associated with predicting exemption codes across all classes, thereby enhancing its overall predictive accuracy and effectiveness.